ZeinBarhoum/Underwater-Glider/Modeling and Simulation/README.md

 input on the motor were analyzed and inputed into Matlab and Simulink to simulate the motion of the underwater glider under diffrent inputs.

 The full model and simulation files are provided here.

+Note: the Initialize.m file compute the symbolic inverse of multiple matrices in the model in order to avoid run-time calculations of matrix-inverse this dramatically decreases the time of the simulation.